MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/log-analytics/desktop-log-analytics-overview.md

 * Only Workspace v2 support Log Analytics connections.
 * You cannot connect multiple Power BI workspaces to the same Log Analytics workspace yet.
 This restriction will be removed during the Preview.
 * Datasets created on the web by uploading a CSV file do not generate logs.
-* If you have Multi-Factor Auth (MFA) in place for Azure buty not Power BI, the configuration screens will give general Azure errors.
-A workaround is to first login to the [Azure portal](https://portal.azure.com), complete the MFA challenge and then log into Power BI in the same browser session.
+* If you have Multi-Factor Auth (MFA) in place for Azure but not Power BI, the configuration screens will give general Azure errors.
+A workaround is to first log in to the [Azure portal](https://portal.azure.com), complete the MFA challenge and then log into Power BI in the same browser session.
 * The following events are intentionally excluded temporarily.
-This will affect the Query Detail page in the template report (i.e. no storage engine subqueries will be visible for now)
+This will affect the Query Detail page in the template report (that is, no storage engine subqueries will be visible for now)
   * ProgressReportCurrent
   * ProgressReportBegin
   * ProgressReportError